Frequently Asked Questions

 Will I receive additional information about camp after I register?

-As we approach the summer, we will communicate via email with further details.
+As we approach the summer, additional details regarding your session will be provided via email.
 Email communication goes through the primary account email address provided at registration.
 If you registered for camp and did not receive a confirmation email, please contact us.

 What happens when a ballplayer is enrolled on a waitlist?

 Do you accept "walk-up" registrations?

 Due to limited availability within each session, no refunds will be offered for Cubs Baseball Summer Camps, either of deposits made or payments in full.
 In the event that a camper is unable to attend camp the week for which they are registered, there are options.
-Please see our "Policies" tab at the top of the page, which dictate our guidelines for receiving a future credit.
+Please see our "Policies" tab at the top of the page, which dictates our guidelines for receiving a future credit.

 THE CAMP WEEK